TinkerMill/workshop-ess-alexa-controlled-device/docs/2_local_led.md

 ## Setup Hardware

-For the workshop labs, the ESP32 DevKit-C is placed in a breadboard, and an LED connected to a GPIO pin.
+For the workshop modules, the ESP32 DevKit-C is placed in a breadboard, and an LED connected to a GPIO pin.
 When completed, the setup should look like this:

 INSERT IMAGE OF COMPLETE KIT